lamhq/tech-notes/pages/devops/aws/network/cloudfront.md

 *Exam tip: Lambda@Edge can be used to load different resources based on the User-Agent HTTP header.*

-## Object invalidation

-Invalidation can be created to immediately revoke cached objects (chargeable).

-You cannot cancel an invalidation after submission.

-You cannot invalidate media files in the Microsoft Smooth Streaming format when you have enabled Smooth Streaming for the corresponding cache behavior.

-## Improving Cache Hit Ratio

-Methods of improving the cache hit ratio include:

-- Use the `Cache-Control max-age` directive to increase the time objects remain in the cache
-- Use Origin Shield.
-- Forward only the query string parameters for which your origin will return unique objects.
-- Configure CloudFront to forward only specified cookies instead of forwarding all cookies.
-- Configure CloudFront to forward and cache based on only specified headers instead of forwarding and caching based on all headers.

 ## Domain Names

 CloudFront typically creates a domain name such as `a232323.cloudfront.net`.